CHEGG, INC. (NYSE: CHGG) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Chegg, Inc. (NYSE: CHGG)

 NEW YORK, Dec.
-27, 2021 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired common stock of Chegg, Inc. ("Chegg" or the "Company") (NYSE: CHGG) between May 5, 2020 and November 1, 2021, inclusive (the "Class Period").
+30, 2021 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired securities of Chegg, Inc. ("Chegg" or the "Company") (NYSE: CHGG) between May 5, 2020 and November 1, 2021, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934.

-If you purchased or otherwise acquired Chegg common stock, and/or would like to discuss your legal rights and options, please visit Chegg, Inc. Shareholder Class Action Lawsuit or contact Joe Seidman toll free at (877) 779-1414 or [email protected].
+If you purchased or otherwise acquired Chegg securities, and/or would like to discuss your legal rights and options, please visit Chegg, Inc. Shareholder Class Action Lawsuit or contact Joe Seidman toll free at (877) 779-1414 or [email protected].

 Chegg is a provider of online research tools, online tutoring services, digital and physical textbook rentals, and other educational resources.